 So, how do you determine the borderline between sun exposure being safe and detrimental?
 Usually, a body indicates this by making its skin red or creating a rash but these valuable messages get removed by the usage of sunblocks.

-A human body is very intelligent.
+The human body is very intelligent.
 Unfortunately, its language is frequently shot down in favor of comfort but by doing so we never win.